sf-wdi-37/schedule/hw/week-09.md

 ## Outcomes Homework
 #### Due Wednesday 5/31

 Research 3-5 websites you like and note the design **AND BRAND** for ideas towards your portfolios.
-Do not, mix designs if they don't go well together, notice also the aesthetic that brings the design elements together.
+Do not mix designs if they don't go well together; notice also the aesthetic that brings the design elements together.
 Pair of up with a UX Design student as needed for feedback and ideas towards designing your portfolio.